reflectoring/reflectoring.github.io/content/blog/2022/2022-06-03-distribute-static-content-with-cloudfront.md

 {{% image alt="waf" src="images/posts/aws-cloudfront/waf.png" %}}

 We can create an AWS WAF web access control list (web ACL) and associate the CloudFront distribution with the web ACL when creating or updating the distribution.

-### Signed URLs and signed cookies
-3. Geographically restricting content
-4. Using AWS WAF

-In our previous distribution setting, we used the domain name that CloudFront assigned to our distribution, such as `dxxxxxxabcdef8.cloudfront.net`.
-In this setting, the Viewer Protocol Policy setting for one or more cache behaviors was set to require HTTPS communication.
-In that configuration, CloudFront provides the SSL/TLS certificate.

-We can also configure CloudFront to require that viewers use HTTPS so that connections are encrypted when CloudFront communicates with viewers.
-Please refer to the [CloudFront documentation](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/using-https.html) for the steps for configuring HTTPS.

 ## Conclusion
 In this article, we configured Amazon CloudFront to distribute static Content stored in an S3 bucket.
 Here is a summary of the steps for our quick reference: